douglascraigschmidt/CS251/assignment5/README.md

 * The velocity of an object equals the change in its position divided by the corresponding change in time.

-Acceleration, force, position, and velocity are all vector2 quantities.
+Acceleration, force, position, and velocity are all quantities in the vector2 class that you'll need to complete.

 ## Hints